jacobrosenthal/rust-training-aimldevfest-2019/src/enums.md

-# enums and matching and options
+# enums, matching, options

 tagged unions for the cs folks, but implemented so you cant hurt yourself http://patshaughnessy.net/2018/3/15/how-rust-implements-tagged-unions todo have craig go on and on about enums

 As we just saw, the Result enum is a Std type with variants of only either Ok(Generic Value) or Err(Error)

-As you can see.. enums can not only constrain input to one of a set of limited values, they can also hold values, makes them algabreaic datatypes
+As you can see.. enums can not only constrain input to one of a set of limited values, they can also hold values, makes them algebraic datatypes

-Rust uses these features in luie of exceptions Rust uses algabreaic enums to allow you to pass back some data as part of your Result Erorr type https://doc.rust-lang.org/stable/core/result/enum.Result.html
+Rust uses these features in lieu of exceptions Rust uses algebraic enums to allow you to pass back some data as part of your Result Error type https://doc.rust-lang.org/stable/core/result/enum.Result.html

-configuration also uses enums heavily to constrain arugments.
+configuration also uses enums heavily to constrain arguments.

-Looking at the (DynamicImage](https://docs.rs/image/0.22.1/image/enum.DynamicImage.html) type we got back from Open (also an enum btw) library we have a [resize function that takes a filter](https://docs.rs/image/0.22.1/image/enum.DynamicImage.html#method.resize) which is an enum of
+Looking at the (DynamicImage](https://docs.rs/image/0.22.1/image/enum.DynamicImage.html) (enum) type we got back from `image::Open()` method we have a [resize function that takes a filter](https://docs.rs/image/0.22.1/image/enum.DynamicImage.html#method.resize) which is an enum of
 ```rust,no_run
 pub enum FilterType {
     Nearest,